Geraldton Walleye Classic - Rules skip to content

 Sportsmanship and Courtesy

-a.
-It is strictly prohibited for any competitor to give, offer, accept or suggest the exchange of any item including weighable fish to, from or with any competitor or non-competitor.
+2. It is prohibited for any competitor to give, offer, accept, or suggest the exchange of any item including weighable fish to, from, or with any competitor or non-competitor.

-c.
-Maximum courtesy must be practiced at all times, particularly with regard to boating and fishing in the vicinity of a non-competitor.
+3. Maximum courtesy must be practiced, particularly about boating and fishing in the vicinity of a non-competitor.

-c.
-Where a team is charged with a rule infraction by an authorized Tournament Official which could result in disqualification of the daily catch or tournament disqualification, the team has the right to appeal the decision to the Tournament Protest and Appeals Committee.
-Appeals must be submitted to Tournament Director at the weigh‐in site within 10 minutes after weigh‐in, on the day of notice of the rules infraction.
+4. Where a team is charged with a rule infraction by the Tournament Director which could result in disqualification of the daily catch or tournament disqualification, the team has the right to appeal the decision to the Tournament Protest and Appeals Committee.
+Appeals must be submitted to Tournament Director within 1 hour after that day's weigh in.

-f.
-The Protest and Appeals Committee will interpret the rules according to their spirit and intent.
-The decision of the Protest Committee is final and not subject to review of any kind.
+6. The Protest and Appeals Committee will interpret the rules according to their spirit and intent.
+The decision of the Protest Committee and/or Tournament Director is final and not subject to review of any kind.

-g.
-“SPIRIT OF THE RULE” All rules have “loopholes”.
-It is the intention of the NOWT to provide an honest, sportsman-like tournament.
-In the interest of good sportsmanship contestants are reminded that the “spirit of the rule” will prevail in all judgement cases.
+7. “SPIRIT OF THE RULE”.
+NOWT intends to provide an honest, sportsman-like tournament.
+In the interest of good sportsmanship, contestants are reminded that the “spirit of the rule” will prevail in all judgment cases.

 Safety

-a.
-All competitors must practice safe boating at all times during practice and tournament fishing.
+2. All competitors must always practice safe boating during practice and tournament fishing.

-b.
-Every competitor must wear a fully secured Coast Guard approved life jacket or chest type floating device whenever the main combustion engine is in operation, unless at trolling speed.
+6. Every competitor must wear a fully secured Coast Guard-approved life jacket or chest-type floating device on plane.

-g.
-Only tournament official boats are allowed to tow a competitor's boat during fishing hours if the team wishes to weigh in their catch.
-However those boats requiring to be towed by tournament officials are still required to check their catch prior to end of day fishing time.
+10. Only official tournament boats are allowed to tow a competitor's boat during fishing hours if the team wishes to weigh in their catch.
+However, those boats requiring to be towed by tournament officials are still required to check their catch before the end of day fishing time.
 The tournament official is not responsible to get the towed boat back in time.

-h.
-A team that has a mechanical problem may use a different boat to finish the day's fishing.
-The switch must be made at the MacLeod Park Beach.
+11. A team that has a mechanical problem may use a different boat to finish the day's fishing.
+The switch must be made at the weigh-in station and must have an official with them for inspection.
+Proof of inspection will be provided before rejoining the competition.

 b.
 Each Bridge will be a "No Wake" zone.